 >> (Specify start date of the project, in the format of DD/MM/YYYY.
 Describe how this date has been determined as per the definition of start date provided in section 3.4.3 of GS4GG Principles & Requirements document and provide evidence to support this date.)

-10-Jul-2019
+21-Dec-2018 (Signing date of Power purchase agreement between PP & MSCDCL)

 Expected operational lifetime of project